rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 The client can authenticate against an OAuth 2 server like [UAA](https://github.com/cloudfoundry/uaa).
 The [OAuth 2 plugin](https://github.com/rabbitmq/rabbitmq-server/tree/main/deps/rabbitmq_auth_backend_oauth2)
-must be enabled on the server side and configured to use the same OAuth 2 server as the client.
+must be turned on on the server side and configured to use the same OAuth 2 server as the client.

 ### <a id="oauth2-getting-token" class="anchor" href="#oauth2-getting-token">Getting the OAuth 2 Token</a>

 The .Net client provides the `OAuth2ClientCredentialsProvider` class to get a JWT token using the [OAuth 2 Client Credentials flow](https://tools.ietf.org/html/rfc6749#section-4.4).
-The client will send the access token in the password field when opening a connection.
+The client sends the access token in the password field when opening a connection.
-The broker will then verify the access token signature, validity, and permissions before authorising the connection and granting access to the requested virtual host.
+The broker then verifies the access token signature, validity, and permissions before authorising the connection and granting access to the requested virtual host.